What is a Care Plan In a Care Home? Why They're Important

 The care planning process is essential to ensure that the care seeker consistently receives the right level of care and that their requirements and personal preferences are known by any staff in charge of their care.
 For example, a carer or personal assistant visiting your loved one at home should know their exact requirements.

-Care plans are important in several other ways as well:
+Care plans have several other benefits:

-• They record conversations, decisions and agreed outcomes in an easy-to-understand way for the person receiving care
+They record conversations, decisions and agreed outcomes in an easy-to-understand way for the person receiving care

-• They outline the description of a person, why their plan is achievable and effective, and what matters to them most within the plan
+They outline the description of a person, why their plan is achievable and effective, and what matters to them most within the plan

 Making a Care Plan